Love + graduation = anxiety

 Dear Scared in love,

-Let’s start with congratulations for finding a partner with whom you have a strong connection.
+Congratulations for finding a partner with whom you have a strong connection.
 And just for the record, the two of you did not get together in an unnatural way.
 You built a bond, a foundation of comfort and trust, before you became sexual.
 "Unnatural" is a highly-charged word: judgmental, strong, and inaccurate.
 You just got together in a way that you didn't expect.
 Nothing wrong with that at all.

 Long distance relationships, if both people invest in them with phone, e-mail, letters, and occasional visits, can work; however, in life and in love, there are no guarantees.
 We do the best we can with whatever life brings us, especially when we have chosen to take risks.
 It will take some work, but there are plenty of examples of successful relationships that endured a period of distance.